 Circuit and working

 Fig. 1 shows the circuit of an LED lamp using transformer X1 with secondary voltage of 4.5 V. Resistor R1 limits the voltage and current peaks over transformer X1.
 Resistor R2 and capacitor C1 protect the transformer from the noise from the mains.
-Although R1, R2 and C1 are not strictly necessary for the lamp, they should not be removed, especially in noisy urban or industrial environment.
+Although R1, R2 and C1 are not strictly necessary for the lamp, they should not be removed, especially in noisy urban or industrial environments.

 The power for the LEDs is controlled with switch S2.
 In position 4 full power supply is applied, whereas in other positions (3, 2 and 1) the power and the light will be lower.